• Menu

 Its blade has a convex edge, outperforming other edge grind types in long-term endurance and reduced cutting drag.
 The convex grind retains a lot of metal behind the edge, resulting in a stronger edge with good sharpness.
 It’s the most common type of axe grind.

-In customer reviews and satisfaction surveys, some have claimed that the lifetime warranty is ineffective and takes a long time to process a refund or exchange.
+In customer reviews and satisfaction surveys, some have claimed that the lifetime warranty could be more effective and that it takes a long time to process a refund or exchange.
 There were also some small complaints about the edge chipping on the axe head and the blade becoming dull quickly.

 But in most cases, the majority of the customers interviewed about the product gave more positive reviews on the quality and the ability of the axe to deliver a satisfying result without spending much on it.
 And at just below $100, it’s more affordable than most axes on our list!